acceleratorsustainability/msaccelerator/README.md

 ## Walk-through

-If you want to see what the MSMA does, click here to follow the walk-through the functionality.
+If you want to see what the MSMA offers, click [here](WhatIsIt.md) to follow the different elements that the accelerator offers.

 For the generic functionality of Microsoft Sustainability Manager, you can go to <https://www.microsoft.com/en-us/sustainability/cloud>